marcy-terui/lamvery/README.md

 default: `.lamvery.yml`

 - `-d` or `--dry-run`
-This option needed by `deploy` and `alias` commands.
+This option is needed by the `deploy` and `alias` commands.
 Output the difference of configuration and the alias without updating.

+- `-s` or `--single-file`
+This option is needed by the `archive` and `deploy` command.
+Archive only the lambda function file, so you can inline edit in the AWS Management Console.

 - `-l` or `--no-libs`
-This option only needed by `deploy` command.
+This option is needed by the `archive` and `deploy` command.
-Archiving without all libraries.
+Archive without all libraries.

 - `-n` or `--secret-name`
-This option needed by `encrypt` and `decrypt` commands.
+This option is needed by the `encrypt` and `decrypt` commands.
 The name of the secret value.

 - `-p` or `--publish`
-This option only needed by `deploy` command.
+This option is only needed by the `deploy` command.
 Publish the version as an atomic operation.

 - `-k` or `--keep-empty-events`
-This option only needed by `events` command.
+This option is only needed by the `events` command.
 Keep the empty CloudWatch Event Rule that does not have CloudWatch Event Target.

 - `-s` or `--store`
-This option only needed by `encrypt` command.
+This option is only needed by the `encrypt` command.
 Store encripted value to configuration file (default: `.lamvery.yml`).
-This option is required `-n` or `--secret-name` option.
+Requires the `-n` or `--secret-name` option.

 - `-v` or `--version`
-This option needed by `set-alias` and `invoke` commands.
+This option is needed by the `set-alias` and `invoke` commands.
 Version of the function.

 # Configuration file (.lamvery.yml)